christung16/terraform-mso-aci/README.md

 6. Open MSO, click Schema, click template, click "Deploy to Sites" in order to deploy the overlay config to APIC and associate the underlay

 To destroy the lab:

 7. Open MSO, click Schema, there are "..." under the site, click "Undeploy template" in order to deprovision the overlay config from APIC
-8. terraform destroy --auto-approve --parallelism=1 to destroy the both config from APIC and MSO
+8. "terraform destroy --auto-approve --parallelism=1" to destroy the both config from APIC and MSO

 ## Configuration